Version signed by the Superintendent: Directive No. 1R3 (PDF Format, 4 MB, 12 pages)

 Signature of bankrupt or consumer debtor

-Important notice: The XHTML version of this Directive is not the official version.
-In the event of an inconsistency between the XHTML and PDF versions of this Directive, the PDF version prevails.
-Users are required to exercise due diligence with respect to the XHTML version.
+The HTML version of this Directive is not the official version.
+In the event of an inconsistency between the HTML and PDF versions of this Directive, the PDF version prevails.
+Users are required to exercise due diligence with respect to the HTML version.